open-AIMS/dh_sediment_monitoring/md/instructions.md

 Underneath the sidebar menu there are a series of buttons that control progression through the analysis pipeline stages.
 When a button is blue (and has a play icon), it indicates that the Stage is the next Stage to be run in the pipeline.
-Buttons with a grey border and label are disabled.
+Once a stage has run, the button will turn green.
+Grey buttons are disabled.

 Clicking on button will run that stage.
 Once a stage has run, the button will change to either green (success), yellow (orange) or red